Donald W. Aguillard, Superintendent

 Under his leadership, the district has embraced a data-driven, results-oriented culture of best educational practices to strengthen teaching and learning.
 Standardized test scores validate that we are gaining academic momentum.
 Additionally, the district is committed to improving day-to-day fiscal and operational management practices and rebuilding our technology infrastructure.
 The superintendentís vision is that we will work tirelessly to achieve 100 percent of our schools meeting or exceeding their annual growth targets.

 Dr. Aguillard is married to Karen Wyatt.
 Karen retired in 2011 from the University of Louisiana at Lafayette where she was an instructor within the Mathematics Department.
-Dr. Aguillard and Karen reside in Franklin, Louisiana.
+Dr. Aguillard and Karen reside in Lafayette, Louisiana.
 He and his wife, Karen, have three grown sons Ė William, Wyatt, and Michael Johnson.
-On a personal note, Karen and Don enjoy spending time with family, gardening, caring for Tootsie-beautiful and loving family dog, and completing home improvement/landscaping projects.
 The children live and work in the Baton Rouge, Dallas and Houston metropolitan areas.